 Putting it all Together

-Using standard PowerShell cmdlets you can export the information or save it to a variable to work further with it.
-Lets simply output the results to a GUI grid using the cmdlet Out-GridView, this allows us to use its simple filters to further narrow down our search and visually see the results.
-We could also store it to a variable to work with the data further just by prefixing something like this $Result = ... and then we could call a single result back by issuing $Result[0].GetDirectoryEntry() where [0] is the first item in the results returned.
+, this allows us to use its simple filters to further narrow down our search and visually see the results.
+We could also store it to a variable to work with the data further just by prefixing something like this $Result = ...

 You now have learned the basics of the ADSI searcher object and should have an understanding on how to perform some queries.
-Next time you run into a situation where you can't use a third party tool or you are trying to discreetly garner information on the target domain, remember to use [adsisearcher].
+Next time you run into a situation where you can't use a third party tool or you are trying to discreetly garner information on the target domain, remember to use [adsisearcher]